gishar/BeforeAfter/ProcessDetails.md

 # A lane narrowing Before/After analysis of speed data

-For detailed step by step analysis, open the [process details]() file.

 ## Objective

 The objective of this project is to see if narrowing the lanes has any effects on driver speed.